New technique for finding life on Mars

 "The presence of DNA alone doesn't tell you much about the state of an organism, however -- it could be dormant or dead, for example," adds Dr Goordial.
 "By using the DNA sequencer with the other methodology in our platform, we were able to first find active life, and then identify it and analyze its genomic potential, that is, the kinds of functional genes it has."

 While the team showed that such a platform could theoretically be used to detect life on other planets, it is not ready for a space mission just yet.
-"Humans were required to carry out much of the experimentation in this study, while life detection missions on other planets will need to be robotic," says Dr Goordial.
+"Humans were required to carry out much of the experimentation in this study, while life detection missions on other planets will need to be robotic," says Lyle Whyte, who teaches in the Department of Natural Resource Sciences at McGill.
 "The DNA sequencer also needs higher accuracy and durability to withstand the long timescales required for planetary missions."

 Nevertheless, Dr Goordial and her team hope this study will act as a starting point for future development of life detection tools.